-Brain Research Foundation requires animal welfare and human subject certifications that apply to your specific project.
-The certifications are not required for the LOI or application (if you are invited to submit) but are required if you are a seed grant recipient.
+Brain Research Foundation requires animal welfare and human subject certifications that apply to the specific project.
+The certifications are not required for the LOI or application (if you are invited to submit) but are required if you are an SIA recipient.